-- focus our exploration and development activities primarily on unconventional plays, including the Wolfcamp and Bone Spring plays in the Delaware Basin; - identify, evaluate and develop additional oil and natural gas plays as necessary to maintain a balanced portfolio of oil and natural gas properties; - continue to improve operational and cost efficiencies; - identify and develop midstream opportunities that support and enhance our exploration and development activities and that generate value for San Mateo; - · maintain our financial discipline; and - pursue opportunistic acquisitions, divestitures and joint ventures.
+- focus our exploration and development activities primarily on unconventional plays, including the Wolfcamp and Bone Spring plays in the Delaware Basin; - identify, evaluate and develop additional oil and natural gas plays as necessary to maintain a balanced portfolio of oil and natural gas properties; - · continue to improve operational and cost efficiencies; - · identify and develop midstream opportunities that support and enhance our exploration and development activities and that generate value for San Mateo;

+- maintain our financial discipline; and - · pursue opportunistic acquisitions, divestitures and joint ventures.

-Despite a challenging commodity price environment since 2014, the successful execution of our business strategies in 2019 led to significant increases in our oil and natural gas production and proved oil and natural gas reserves.
-We also improved the capital efficiency of our drilling and completion operations and continued to improve our leasehold and minerals position in the Delaware Basin.
-In addition, we concluded several important financing transactions in 2019, including an increase in the borrowing base under our Credit Agreement (as defined below), two increases in the lender commitments under the San Mateo Credit Facility (as defined below) and the conversion of approximately \$21.9 million of non-core assets to cash.
-San Mateo also achieved several important milestones in 2019, including the formation of San Mateo II, an increased natural gas gathering and processing commitment from an existing natural gas customer, significant additional acreage dedications from existing salt water disposal customers, an acreage dedication from a new oil customer and an increase in designed salt water disposal capacity.
-These achievements and transactions increased our operational flexibility and opportunities while preserving the strength of our balance sheet and our liquidity position.
+Despite the precipitous decline in global oil demand resulting from the worldwide spread of COVID-19 in 2020, which led to a very challenging oil and natural gas price environment, the successful execution of our business strategies led to increases in our oil and natural gas production and proved oil and natural gas reserves in 2020.
+We achieved these results despite reducing our operated drilling rig count from six at the beginning of the year to three by the end of the second quarter.
+We also improved the capital efficiency of our drilling and completion operations and achieved several key operational milestones throughout the year (as further described below in "-Exploration and Production Segment-Southeast New Mexico and West Texas-Delaware Basin" and "-Midstream Segment").
+In addition, we concluded several important financing transactions in 2020, including an increase in the elected commitment under our Credit Agreement (as defined below), the affirmation of the borrowing base and the restructuring of our oil hedging portfolio.
+San Mateo also achieved several important milestones in 2020, including the expansion of its cryogenic natural gas processing plant in Eddy County, New Mexico (the "Black River Processing Plant") and associated pipelines and the merger of San Mateo II with and into San Mateo I. These achievements and transactions increased our operational flexibility and opportunities while preserving the strength of our balance sheet and our liquidity position.

-2019 Highlights
+2020 Highlights